Adult Outreach Programs

 Adult Traveling Programs

-All programs are presented by Connecticut Museum of Culture and History staff or volunteers and are based on the Connecticut Museum’s nationally renowned collection.
-Programs last approximately 60 minutes and consist of a PowerPoint presentation as well as time for audience participation and questions
+All programs are presented by Connecticut Museum of Culture and History staff and are based on the Connecticut Museum’s nationally renowned collection.
+Programs last approximately 60 minutes and consist of a PowerPoint presentation, as well as time for audience participation and questions.

 RATES: